homeinfogmbh/backlight/README.md

 that the integer values are represented by base-10 string representations.

 #### `Backlight.value`
-Gets and sets the raw backlight brightness of the used device, as `int`.
+Gets and sets the raw backlight brightness of the used device as `int`.
 The valid values for this property are integers from `0` to `Backlight.max` including both values and vary between different devices.

 #### `Backlight.percent`
-Gets and sets the raw backlight brightness in percent.
+Gets and sets the raw backlight brightness in percent as `float`.
 The valid values for this property range from `0` to `100` including both.